 Tony Gonzalez is an NFL icon.
-A lock for the Hall of Fame, Gonzalez has the most receiving yards (14,268) and touchdowns (107) for a tight end in NFL history, and the second most receptions (1,242) all-time, trailing only 49ers legend Jerry Rice.
+Gonzalez has the most receiving yards (14,268) and touchdowns (107) for a tight end in NFL history, and the second most receptions (1,242) all-time, trailing only 49ers legend Jerry Rice.

 But even as an all-time great, he is still just a person who puts his pants on one leg at a time; when was the last time he doubted himself?

 Tony, what’s going on with you and Clear Men Scalp Therapy?

 Tony Gonzalez: I teamed up with Clear Men Scalp Therapy because as you strive to be the perfect man, it starts with first impressions.
 And as a football player wearing a helmet all the time, we deal with flakes.

 They have flake free, dandruff free shampoo that really doesn’t dry your hair out and I love it.
 It smells great and I’m glad to be a part of it.